Vomet/Parts-Ordering-Automator/README.md

 # Parts-Ordering-Automator
 This project is licensed under the terms of the MIT license.
 View the license [here](https://github.com/Vomet/Parts-Ordering-Automator/blob/main/LICENSE.txt).
+The license is also in the code.

 For use in a specific Microsoft Access Database template.